mmghv/lumen-route-binding/README.md

 ```

 ## Contributing
-Please report an [Issue](https://github.com/mmghv/lumen-route-binding/issues) if you found any.
+If you found an issue, Please report it [here](https://github.com/mmghv/lumen-route-binding/issues).

 Pull Requests are welcome, just make sure to follow the PSR-2 standards and don't forget to add tests.